-When I got home, I rushed through the paint job and just barely finished before it was time to drive an hour out into the country to pick up our little honey makers.
+When I got home, I rushed through the paint job and just barely finished before it was time to drive an hour out into the country to pick up our little honey bees.

 The house was located on a hilly road.
 When I saw the beehives lining the yard I knew we were in the right place.
 The owner came out to greet us and took us to the barn.
 I could hear the buzzing before she even opened the door.
 It was the kind of sound you hear in horror movies, right before the deadly attack.
 What in the world were we getting ourselves into?

-Read part two here: Honey Bees Arrive at ImaginAcres (part two)
+Part two of our adventure continues here: Honey Bees Arrive at ImaginAcres (part two)

 Don’t be like us, get your bee keeping supplies ahead of time